TerminalTears/dotfiles/README.md

-## dotfiles
+## Using Github for Storing Dotfiles

-I decided to keep a repository of my dotfiles to preserve my favorite settings for bash, tmux, vim, etc. This README will walk you through the steps on how to do that from scratch.
+Dotfiles are the configuration files for your Linux system.
+I decided to keep a repository of my dotfiles to preserve my favorite settings for bash, tmux, vim, etc so that the same settings could easily be applied to new installations.
+This README will walk you through the steps on how to do that from scratch.

 ---
 If it's your first time using git on the terminal, you need to first make sure you have registered an account